StackVista/stackstate-cli/generated/stackstate_api/docs/EventElement.md

 ### NewEventElement

-`func NewEventElement(type_ string, id int64, componentTypeId int64, name string, relationTypeId int64, source EventComponent, target EventComponent, dependencyDirection DependencyDirection, ) *EventElement`
+`func NewEventElement(type_ string, id int64, typeName string, name string, identifiers []string, source EventComponent, target EventComponent, dependencyDirection DependencyDirection, ) *EventElement`

 NewEventElement instantiates a new EventElement object This constructor will assign default values to properties that have it defined,